lukebennett/require-many/README.md

   , requireMany = require('require-many')
   , modules;

-// Return all modules as properties of an object
+// Return all modules from a single directory as properties of an object
 // (property name is exported function name if specified, otherwise the filename) modules = requireMany(path.resolve(__dirname, './lib'));

-// Return all modules as an array modules = requireMany(path.resolve(__dirname, './lib'), { asArray: true });
+// Return all modules from a single directory as an array modules = requireMany(path.resolve(__dirname, './lib'), { asArray: true });

+// Return specific modules from different locations modules = requireMany([path.resolve(__dirname, './lib/module1.js'),path.resolve(__dirname, './other/module2.js')]);

 // Recurse down through directory and require modules from sub-directories modules = requireMany(path.resolve(__dirname, './lib'), { recurse: true });